 Charcot Fund - Complete regulation

 1. The Charcot Research Fund (CRF) is an annual grant that the Belgian Charcot Foundation (BCF) makes available to researchers (or groups of researchers) working in a Belgian institution and whose works deal with clinical or fundamental issues relating to the better understanding and/or treatment of multiple sclerosis.
 A jury, composed of members of the scientific committee of the BCF selects the applications to be funded.
 In line with the rules, the Chair of the management committee of the BCF informs the Chair of the scientific committee of the BCF of the available grants.
-The announcement to the scientific and medical communities takes place at the end of June by post and by email and then at the end of August by a notice published by the BCF.
+The announcement to the scientific and medical communities takes place at the end of June by post and by email by a notice published by the BCF.

 - 1. The curriculum vitae of the candidate or candidates ;